How to Lose Weight Without Joining a Gym

 Lose weight using fitness apps

-Fitness apps can be so useful especially for beginners or if you can’t be bothered to create your own routine.
+Fitness apps can be so useful especially if you find it a challenge to create your own routine.

 How to get motivated

 When you don’t have a fitness trainer to inspire you and show you the drill, it can be tough getting motivated.
-But with a little bit of research, it’s easy to find your own source of inspiration.
+Here is what works for me (and I hope it works for you too).

 Exercising outside is still one of my favourite ways to squeeze in a good workout.
 There’s so much space and opportunity to complete different types of challenging routines.